corenzan/consentman/README.md

 # Consentman

-> A lightweight manager for complying with your website users' consent.
+> A lightweight manager for complying with user consent.

 **Consentman** provides an API for setting, changing and storing user consent and handling the event of consent being given or revoked.

-Differently from other similar projects it will **not** provide any user interface or automatically meddle third-party libraries.
+Differently from other similar projects it will **not** provide any user interface or automation.
+It's your job as a developer to actually start and stop tracking the user, for instance, if consent is granted or revoked, respectively.

 ## Install